bluesky-social/atproto-website/content/specs/xrpc.md

 An explicit decision about whether HTTP redirects are supported.

 Cursor pagination behavior should be clarified when a cursor is returned but the result list is empty, and when a cursor value is repeated.

+To help prevent accidental publishing of sensitive metadata embedded in media blobs, a query parameter may be added to the upload blob endpoint to opt-out of metadata stripping, and default to either blocking upload or auto-striping such metadata for all blobs.